April-Gras/obsidian-auto-timelines/README.md

 The keys are the ones you setup in your settings.
 Check the [sample vault](https://github.com/April-Gras/obsidian-auto-timelines#sample-vault-with-basic-examples) for more examples on this.

 ---

+## Conditional token formatting

+This feature has a bit of an overwhelming name but it basically allows for date system to incorporate token based formatting.
+I think an example would be 10x easier to understand.
+For example some people use `B.C.` and `A.D.` to annotate their dates.
+This can be configured in the settings of the plugin.
+For a more in dept example refer to the [Sample vault](https://github.com/April-Gras/obsidian-auto-timelines#sample-vault-with-basic-examples) chapter named `07 - Condition based token formats`.

 ## Development